moredip/blog.thepete.net/source/_posts/2017-08-14-advice-for-the-founding-engineer-part-two.markdown

 This philosophy doesn't just apply to mobile apps.
 Getting a "hello world" version of your web app out into a production environment - and building out the initial delivery pipeline to get it there - allows you to start optimizing your delivery capability, which again allows you to optimize how quickly you can iterate on an idea and course-correct as necessary.
 Your goal should be to get comfortable *as soon as possible* with constantly releasing very small incremental changes into a production environment.

 ### You need to measure in order to validate
 Getting changes into customer's hands is only the first half of iteration.
 You also need feedback on those changes.
 Spend time making your system *observable*.
 You need to understand how your system is behaving and how users are interacting with it in order to complete that feedback loop which drives iteration.
-At a bare minimum this means setting up user interaction analytics (for both web or mobile UIs), but it may also mean instrumenting your system for business-level metrics.
-Making your systems observable gives confidence to move "safely with speed".
-You have the courage to make changes to your system when you know you'll get rapid feedback on a mistake.
+You should be able to observe your system at various levels, from technical error logging (including client-side errors!), through user interaction analytics (for both web or mobile UIs), and on up to business-level metrics.
+An observable system provides the confidence to "move safely with speed".
+You have the courage to make changes to your system when you know you'll get rapid feedback on the impact of that change.

-### Modular disposability
-**TODO**

 ## Stay tuned for more